A simulation framework for the design of a station-based bike sharing system: Simulation framework

 \subsection{Structure of the simulation framework}

 The structure of the simulation framework is illustrated in Figure \ref{fig:simulation}.
-The framework takes as input to describe the BSS its layout and fleet, as defined in Section \ref{sec:desc}.
-We call a \textit{setting} a combination of a fleet and a layout.
-The decision maker can use the simulation framework to test the performance of the service with different settings and to evaluate the impact on the performance of the service.
-Decisions at the operational level are influenced by the forecast of the usage of the system by its users.
-This forecast is described in Section \ref{sec:forecast}.
-The requests of the users of the BSS are represented by stochastic processes.
-The sampling of such processes yields a set of \textit{scenarios}.
-The generation of the requests is described in details in Section \ref{sec:model}.
+To simulate the BSS, the framework requires several inputs.
+The first set of inputs is the setting of the system, that is the layout of the stations and details about the fleet of vehicles; the second set concerns the forecast of the requests of the users and is composed of the forecast of the balance (difference) between potential return and rental requests at each station; the third set is about the stochastic processes representing users requests.
+The sampling of such processes yields a set of scenarios.
+The forecast of requests and the generation of scenarios may be influenced by the type of day under consideration.
+All these inputs are discussed in the remainder of this section.

-The performance of the system in the specified setting is assessed by the simulation framework by solving a Dynamic Bike Relocation Problem (DBRP) on each scenario to represent the behavior of the vehicles performing relocation operations.
-The solution of the DBRP is discussed in Section \ref{sec:algo}.
-The performance of the system are reported as the average of the results over the set of scenarios.